k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 ### Config.ini file

-Each of the supported Secrets Managers has its own dedicated section at config.ini file, with all required access and permissions details.
+Each of the supported Secrets Management providers has its own dedicated section in the config.ini file, with all required access and permissions details.

-In addition of populating these details, you shall turn it on, by setting the 'ENABLED' property to be 'true', in the section of the chosen secret manager.
+In addition to populating these details, you shall turn it on by setting the 'ENABLED' property to 'true', in the section of the chosen Secrets Management provider.

-Following are the config attributes required for each secret manger:
+Following are the config attributes required for each Secrets Management provider:

 #### AWS Secrets Manager